By Gwen Frangs / Templemore, Ireland / 25 June 2023

 The early church recognized that Jesus was the Angel of His Presence incarnate.
 This word ‘incarnate’ is very important because it means that Jesus was a real man.
 Therefore, the Bible teaches that Jesus Christ is fully man, but that He is also fully God because His Spirit is the Holy Spirit.
 He is the incarnate Holy Spirit.
 As Jesus Christ He is fully a man.
 He has human flesh and a human soul, but His spirit is the Angel of His Presence, the Holy Spirit.

 The Father is the ‘His’ in the phrase the Angel of His Presence.
-The Father most definitely exists because the Angel is convinced that He exists.
 Jesus the incarnate Angel of His Presence told us that God is Spirit.
 He told us that no one had ever seen the Father, but that He had made the Father known.
-It is clear that He has never even seen the Father Himself.
-He does not say that He has seen the Father, because the Father cannot be seen.
-He says that He has made the Father known.
 The Father is invisible.
 That is why the Father had to make the Angel as the image of the Father.
-The only way, it would seem, that we can experience the Father is through the Angel.
+The only way, it would seem, that we can experience the Father visually is through the Angel.

 It is inconceivable what the Father actually is.
-It is clear that He exists outside the realm of our senses and emotions.
-The incarnate Angel is the only way to the Father.
 The Father created the Angel to give His creation an image of Himself and to speak His words on His behalf.
 The Angel is completely devoted to representing the Father both visually, audially and through the written word.
 The Angel always points us to the Father.
 The Angel’s entire existence centres around the Father, portraying the Father to angels and to men.
 He teaches us to worship the Father, to pray to the Father for our needs, to trust in the Father.
 Because the Father lives within the Angel, the Angel brings the Father’s presence with Him wherever the Angel goes.
 The Father is present wherever the Angel is present.